RotaSmart

 Move from forecast to publish with the pub week annotated

-The guide highlights the sequence from trade shape to core cover, cost check, staff constraints, and publish.
+The live rota highlights the sequence from trade shape to core cover, cost check, staff constraints, and publish.

 Where a static template starts to struggle